Stability, bounded generation and strong boundedness: Introduction

-Lastly, one of the main ingredients (and the one used to actually controll the diameter of $C(\Phi,I)$ with respect $\|\cdot\|_T$ in the proof of Theorem~\ref{main_thm0}) is a more general version of the following:
+Lastly, one of the main ingredients (and the one used to actually control the diameter of $C(\Phi,I)$ with respect to $\|\cdot\|_T$ in the proof of Theorem~\ref{main_thm0}) is a more general version of the following result: